Legoclones/password-cracking/README.md

 * Birth country

 ## Applying Password Cracking Setup
-John the Ripper can normally go through a 10 GB wordlist in a minute.
+John the Ripper can normally go through a 10 GB wordlist in a minute*.

 1. Use the crackStation.txt wordlist with no rules (~1.5 minutes)
     * *Note - this should be able to capture a good chunk of the passwords*